thomas18F/pykemon/README.md

 - Possibility to create a battle with a weather.

 #### Fixes
+- The is_valid_action function now ask the correct test function for item action.
+- Public function now verify that Trainer or Pokemon are initialized to throw custom error if needed.
 - Pokemons can now be initialized with id.
 - Damage calculations now occurs only once.
 - A pokemon can now have only one max HP (particularly useful for Shedinja).